1world2geeks/lamp-migrar-wp/README.md

 bk_raiz: "webtest.tar.gz"
 ```

 I recomment to create a folder with the name files under your host_var, ex: **host_var/server-hostname/vars/files**.
 In this way you will have the bk of each host located correctly on the destination server, if you use this method it is important that you add a **.gitignore** file defining which file extensions **git** will ignore, the reason for this is that these files are very very large to store in this repository.
-With this in mind we are going to ignore the files under the "files" directories with the extension .sql and .tar.gz.
+With this in mind we are going to ignore the files under the "files" directories with the extension .sql and the next list compress extension:

+- .tar
+- .tar.gz
+- .tar.bz2
+- .zip
+- .rar
+- .gz
+- .tgz
+- .bz2
+- .xz

 There is already a file in the role, it would just be to copy it to the folder **host_var/server-hostname/vars/files**.